This is the final study in this series on characteristics of wisdom that set the Wise Virgins apart from the Foolish

 Let us therefore stay close to our Saviour, seeking Him daily for His grace and strength, and remember this wonderful characteristic of the Wise Virgins: obedience to Father’s loving teachings found in the Torah!

 Let us recap the four wisdom characteristics that we looked at in this series:

-- Listening to, and Following, the Counsel found in the Scriptures
+- Listening to, and Following, the Counsel of the Scriptures

 - Walking in Humility